Infraplus/deploy_elk/README.md

 ### Build

-In docker folder you will find the `helloworld.py` file and the `Dockerfile` to build our test app.
+In app folder you will find the `helloworld.py` file, the `Dockerfile` to build our test app and the docker-compose file for the swarm cluster.
 For the testing purpose, tag the application `hellostranger` when building it.

 ### How it works